alexbeeston/RetailReality/Scrapper/Doc/backlog.md

+﻿- replace recursive call with the try catch block
+- add control for how many pages we're going to process at max
+- decide if I'm going to pass the number of expected items to "ProcessPage"

-﻿- could we prevent having to reload the page by passing the number of items to load?
+- could we prevent having to reload the page by passing the number of items to load?
 - decide how many pings we should wait before we decide that the hub is not responding.
 - figure out how to exit gracefully if the hub isn't responding (let the current tasks finish, then exit ???)
 - clean up enums (are there unused values?)